-The Bonds are being issued to finance the cost of refunding the outstanding Kenton County School District Finance Corporation School Building Revenue Refunding Bonds, Series 2011 (the "Refunded Prior Bonds"), the proceeds of which were used to finance the construction of Phase II improvements at School High School (the "Project") and are secured by a statutory mortgage lien upon and a pledge of the revenues from the rental of the school buildings to the Board under a Contract, Lease and Option (the "Lease,") on a year to year basis; the first rental period ending June 20, 2021.
-The statutory mortgage lien securing the Bonds is limited in its application to the exact site of the Project, real estate unoccupied by the Project is unencumbered.
+The Bonds are being issued to finance to finance the costs of the improvements at Piner, Ryland, Beechgrove and Whites Tower Elementary Schools for the citizens of the District (the "Project") and are secured by a statutory mortgage lien upon and a pledge of the revenues from the rental of such school building to the Board of Education of Kenton County School District (the "Board") under a Contract, Lease and Option (the "Lease") on a year to year basis; the first rental period ending June 30, 2022.
+The statutory mortgage lien securing the Bonds is limited in its application to the exact site of the Project constructed from the proceeds of the Bonds, real estate unoccupied by the Project is unencumbered.
 The Board has reserved the right to obtain the release of the statutory mortgage lien and revenue pledge on the site of the Project by effecting the redemption or defeasance of the proportionate part of the Bonds then outstanding as was expended on the site being released.
 Should the Board default in its obligations under the Lease or fail to renew the Lease, the Registered Owners of the Bonds have the right to have a receiver appointed to administer the Project under KRS 162.220; foreclosure and sale are not available as remedies.

-The rental of the Project from the Corporation to the Board is to be effected under the Lease, whereunder the Project is leased to the Board for initial period ending June 20, 2021, with an option in the Board to renew the Lease each year at rentals sufficient to provide for the principal and interest requirements on the Bonds as they become due, plus the cost of insurance, maintenance, depreciation, and bond issuance and administration expenses; the Board is legally obligated only for the initial rental periods and for one year at a time thereafter each time the Leases are renewed.
+The rental of the Project from the Corporation to the Board is to be effected under the Lease, whereunder the Project is leased to the Board for an initial period ending June 30, 2022, with an option in the Board to renew the Lease each year at rentals sufficient to provide for the principal and interest requirements on the Bonds as they become due, plus the costs of insurance, maintenance, depreciation, and bond issuance and administration expenses; the Board is legally obligated only for the initial rental period and for one year at a time thereafter each time the Lease is renewed.

-ADDITIONAL PARITY BONDS FOR COMPLETION OF PROJECTS
+ADDITIONAL PARITY BONDS FOR COMPLETION OF PROJECT